EcSolticia/dekha-prototype/README.md

-# dekha
+# dekha-prototype

 "Dekha", a project named after the Bengali word for the act of seeing, is my first attempt at implementing a 3D renderer utilizing [weak perspective projection](https://en.wikipedia.org/wiki/3D_projection#Weak_perspective_projection).

-In its current state, Dekha is able to "see" polygon meshes represented by a collection of distinct vertices and draw edges connecting them as projected onto the a plane.
+As a prototype, Dekha is able to "see" polygon meshes represented by a collection of distinct vertices and draw edges connecting them as projected onto the a plane.
 The output is represented in the terminal as ASCII graphics.

+# Note
+This project is a mere prototype for a more fully-fledged version of "Dekha", [EcSolticia/dekha](https://github.com/ecsolticia/dekha) (currently under-development).

 # Example
 ## Input: